 SUPPLEMENTS FOR WORKING DOGS

 Some veterinarians recommend that working animals like herding dogs be given vitamin supplements because of the amounts of energy expended during their job.
 Most dog vitamins and multivitamins will have added antioxidants which are thought to help divert any muscle damage during work.
 A working dog can be placed under extreme stress, especially endurance sled dogs or guard dogs.
 These pets should be treated like a highly trained athlete and supplements designed to support muscle function may be helpful.
-Consider using our Advanced Protein Bars made with premium quality Whey Protein.

 ALL-AROUND USEFUL SUPPLEMENTS